 If you're on a tighter budget, the our top value pick is this Sleep Innovations topper.
 For a very affordable price, you get a two-part design that includes a slab of memory foam and a quilted cover with an elasticated skirt that keeps everything in place.
 While it is possible to buy just the foam bit on its own, the great thing about the cover is that it's machine-washable, which is a win on the hygiene front.

 We haven't had a chance to test this one out for ourselves yet, but the Amazon reviews paint an extremely positive picture.
-As of January 2023, this bed topper had just shy of 29K user reviews on Amazon and 86% of those are rated 4 or 5 stars.
+As of 2023, this bed topper has almost 30,000 user reviews on Amazon and 86% of those are rated 4 or 5 stars.
 This mattress topper is praised for offering excellent pressure relief, with many customers saying it helped ease their joint or back pain.
 The cushiony sleep surface is an excellent choice for anyone whose mattress is feeling a bit too firm.

 With a queen size costing less than $150, this isn't the cheapest mattress topper on the market – it is possible to pick up a cheap mattress topper under $50, although you'll have to make sacrifices on quality, durability and comfort.
 It is, however, much cheaper than many topper options, and we think it offers excellent value for the price.